elenamountz/spring-boot-rest-api-warehouse/README.md

 ### Controller

 Controller layer depends on the service layer and is responsible for the incoming requests and the outgoing responses.
-A controller determines all the available endpoints that a client side (or other api) is able to call.
-This layer should not modify the receiving or returning data.
+A controller determines all the available endpoints that client side (or other api) is able to call.
+This layer should not apply logic on the receiving or returning data.

 # Quick Start